demianbucik/collaborative-filtering-recommender-systems/README.md

 Weighted model uses weights on latent factors, model idea is described in https://arxiv.org/pdf/1710.00482.pdf.

 Friends model uses user's friends network to improve predictions, each user has an additional learned latent feature vector representing his average impact on friends.
-The idea of implicit feedback used to models friendships is explained in previous article (SVD++).
+The idea of implicit feedback used to model friendships is explained in previous article (SVD++).

 Restricted Boltzmann machine (RBM) model maximizes log posterior probability of the parameters given the data.
-The likelihood is approximated with contrastive divergence function (G. Hinton) and its gradient is approximated with Gibbs steps (positive and negative phase) and used for learning.
-We try to reconstruct non-missing ratings (not generate new examples from data distribution) thus no sampling is used in training or prediction.
+The likelihood is approximated with contrastive divergence function (G. Hinton) and its gradient is approximated from collected statistics from Gibbs steps (positive and negative phase) and used for learning.
+We try to reconstruct non-missing ratings (not generate new examples of user profiles from data distribution) thus no sampling is used in training or prediction.
 This gist of using RBMs in collaborative filtering is explained in https://www.cs.toronto.edu/~rsalakhu/papers/rbmcf.pdf, but we model ratings as real values between 0 and 1.

 ### Using models
-User indices are mapped to [0, ..., n_users] before constructing R ratings matrix, same for items.
+User indices are mapped to [0, ..., n_users-1] before constructing R ratings matrix and the same for items.
 Matrix factorization models (example in example_matrix.py)
 ```python
 mm = MatrixModel(*args)